AbdullahRexha09/Conference/README.md

 #Endpoints

->-First Authenticate by using <strong>GET</strong> endpoint of <strong>localhost:8080/api/v1/user/authenticate</strong> and by using the body as in the postman json file
+>- First Authenticate by using <strong>GET</strong> endpoint of <strong>localhost:8080/api/v1/user/authenticate</strong> and by using the body as in the postman json file

 >- Get feeded conferences by the <strong>GET</strong> endpoint of <strong>localhost:8080/api/v1/conference/conferences</strong> or whenever you add a new conference